Dr Zania Stamataki MSc, PhD

 Zania commenced her career as a principal investigator with a Royal Society Dorothy Hodgkin Fellowship, which is designed for those in need of flexible support.
 During this time, she looked more carefully at lymphocyte-hepatocyte interactions using imaging technologies, while she had two little boys and a mum deteriorating with motor neuron disease.
 The fellowship allowed her the freedom to explore ideas and build models that lead to the discovery of a new biological process that they termed “enclysis”, the enclosure and lysis of live regulatory T cells by hepatocytes.

 Dr Stamataki is passionate about biomedical research for patient benefit and enjoys working closely with chemists, physicists, mathematicians, clinicians, medical and biomedical students, in addition to industrial partners interested in drug discovery.
-Her team is driven by innovation and they value creativity, honesty, collaboration and robustness in scientific discovery.
+Her team is driven by innovation, integrity and impact, and they value creativity, honesty, collaboration and robustness in scientific discovery.

 Teaching